Navideck/TDRoundedNavigationBar/README.md

 ## Customization

-You can customise the properties of TDRoundedNavigationBar inside TDRoundedNavigationBar.swift.
+You can customise the properties of TDRoundedNavigationBar.

 - **navBarHeight** sets the bar's height
 - **navBarRadius** sets the corner radius
-- **navBarSideSpacing** set the spacing on the left and right
+- **navBarSideSpacing** sets the spacing on the left and right
-- **navBarSpacingWhenStatusBarHidden** set the distance from the top of the screen when the status bar is hidden so that the bar has a nice floating effect.
+- **navBarSpacingWhenStatusBarHidden** sets the distance from the top of the screen when the status bar is hidden so that the bar has a nice floating effect.
-- **corners** set which corners will be rounded
+- **corners** sets which corners will be rounded

 ## Author